koka-creator/kurs2/README.md

-# Система управления логистикой грузоперевозок
+# Freight Logistics Management System

-Windows Forms приложение для управления грузоперевозками на C#.
+Windows Forms application for freight logistics management in C#.

-## Функционал
+## Features

-- Управление грузовиками (добавление, удаление, изменение статуса)
-- Управление водителями (добавление, удаление, изменение статуса)
-- Создание и управление рейсами
-- Назначение грузовиков и водителей на рейсы
-- Отчёты по периодам
-- Автоматическое сохранение данных в файл
+- Truck management (add, delete, change status)
+- Driver management (add, delete, change status)
+- Shipment creation and management
+- Assign trucks and drivers to shipments
+- Reports by period
+- Automatic data saving to file

-## Технологии
+## Technologies

 - .NET 8.0
 - Windows Forms
 - C#

-## Запуск
+## Getting Started

-1. Откройте проект в Visual Studio
+1. Open the project in Visual Studio
-2. Нажмите F5 для запуска
+2. Press F5 to run

+## First Launch

+On first launch, the application will automatically create sample data:
+- 3 trucks
+- 3 drivers
+- 2 sample shipments

+You can start using the application immediately or clear the data and add your own.

-## Сохранение данных
+## Data Storage

-Данные автоматически сохраняются в файл `data.txt` при закрытии программы.
+Data is automatically saved to `data.txt` file when the application closes.
+The file is excluded from Git repository (see .gitignore) to keep personal data private.